Alfaxolone/alfadolone: Clinical use

 Alfaxolone/alfadolone is short-acting, rapid onset anesthetic which has been used for out-patient surgery.
 It does not have significant analgesic properties and anesthesia has often been maintained with inhalational anesthetics such as halothane.
 These have also been accompanied by neuromuscular blockers.
 Procedures carried out under this drug are greatly varied and have included orthopedic, gynecological, dental and urological surgery.
 Notable effects include a drop in arterial and venous pressure in a quarter of patients; this is accompanied by a compensatory mild tachycardia in around 35% of those observed in a population skewed towards geriatrics.

-Cremophor EL (aka.
-Polyoxyl 35 Castor Oil, a surfactant and derivative of castor oil) was the solubilizing agent (excipient / additive) of Althesin.
+Cremophor EL (Polyoxyl 35 Castor Oil, a surfactant and derivative of castor oil) was the solubilizing agent (excipient / additive) of Althesin.

 A 2001 study found that Cremophor EL, when previously used as a solubilizing agent in lipid emulsions, was responsible for severe anaphylactoid reactions.
 Drugs using it were reformulated to use other emulsifiers.
 Alfaxolone/alfadolone has been re-branded as "Saffan" and is available for use in veterinary anaesthesia.